NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 First, you'll need to authorize github classroom to access your github account.
 To do that, visit https://classroom.github.com and sign in with your github account.

-Then click on the link for the starter repo listed in the "Software You Will Need" section above.
-(Not able to verify this!)

 We will be using Github a lot in class.
 If you aren't familiar with it, there are a bunch of good introductory tutorials.